-Clash of the Titans is a fun movie - but to enjoy it, I had to turn off my understanding of the Greek gods and goddesses and sit back to enjoy the fast-paced story and special effects.
+Clash of the Titans is a fun movie - but to enjoy it, you'll have to turn off any understanding of the Greek gods and goddesses and sit back to enjoy the fast-paced story and special effects.
 But lets put the record straight on some of the biggest "innovations" in Greek myths found in the movie.
-There are more - but these are the ones that most annoyed me.
+There are more - but these are the most glaring ones.

 01 of 06